HilarioNengareJr/Image-Transformation/README.md

-This is a C++ course project to facilitate image transformations using libpng library.
+This is a C++ project to facilitate image transformations using libpng library.